rachaelaber/dispersion/outline.md

 2. Theta and p-value surfaces indicate that cases fluctuated more around a time-averaged county trajectory during N-F

 ## Discussion

+Deep thought: Consider the relationship between dispersion in a moving window sense like we are here, and autocorrelation.
+Note that some kinds of time dependence in the rate can cause autocorrelation, as can contagion (if it occurs outside of set periods), and heterogeneity (if an omitted variable is correlated in time) (Barron 1992).
+Also, demographic structure (e.g., age structure) has the potential to affect temporal autocorrelation in transmission rate - the effects of age structure can be captured by a model that includes an infection rate that varies over time (Earn et al. 1998).

+Deep thought: does a big city with more hospitals, effecitively dividing up into a collection of small towns?, experience a benefit of better (reduced) variance-mean relationships? especially during periods of peak incidence?

 The results imply that we can revise our understanding of case count dispersion: dispersion is high at unexpected times (peak incidence) and corresponds to significant increases in variance when incidence is high.

-## Figures for Supplement
+## Supplement

 1. Simulations reveal method is robust to population size [sim_pval_v_pop.pdf]

 Abstract:
 Metrics of variability are often overlooked and useful ways to understand epidemic dynamics.
 For instance, superspreading of viruses such as SARS-CoV-2 can be elucidated by utilizing such metrics.
 Our method identifies shifts in population-level incidence dispersion, allowing a more complete and predictive understanding at both the individual and population level, and allowing practitioners to prepare surge capacity in certain months.
-Although classical theory predicts that there will be less dispersion when incidence is higher, we consider a more general negative binomial regression framework to take into account processes that may also affect the spread of cases.
+Although classical theory predicts that there will be less dispersion when incidence is higher,"We develop a flexible way of estimating how variability changes over time, including detecting breakpoints representing discrete shifts in variability."
+And it factors out population size and case numbers.
+Able to detect changes in variability that matter, and distinguish them from changes due to simple statistical effects of population size or case number.
  We investigate changes in dispersion over time and space and find that there are increases in dispersion around holiday periods in many US counties, concurrent with observed incidence increases.
 In addition, highly overdispersed patterns occur more frequently later in time series, consistent with more heterogeneity in transmission, susceptibility, and reporting.
 Our method is robust to changes in incidence and to population size, allowing for quantification of dispersion—indicative of superspreading dynamics—without artifactual contributions from these features.

--second sentence "our method" feels a bit out of place.
-Start by framing the problem.
-Maybe something about how, variability itself varies and affects epidemic dynamics is not well understood? [that may not be good.. just one possible starting point to take or leave]
--"we consider a more general negative binomial regression framework to take into account processes that may also affect the spread of cases" doesn't give a clear enough idea about the contribution.
-Something like: "We develop a flexible way of estimating how variability changes over time, including detecting breakpoints representing discrete shifts in variability."
-And it factors out population size and case numbers.
-Able to detect changes in variability that matter, and distinguish them from changes due to simple statistical effects of population size or case number.
--

-Sources for methods:

-The negative binomial distribution might accurately model a time series if there is a changing process mean: for example, if the mean of a Poisson distribution itself follows a gamma distribution, the resulting distribution is negative binomial (Cook 2009).

-Negative binomial regression (in contrast to Poisson regression) can account for unobserved heterogeneity, time dependence in the rate of a process and contagion that all lead to overdispersion (Barron 1992).

-A recently proposed negative binomial regression model for time series of counts also accommodates serial dependence (Davis and Wu 2009).

-Natural splines are cubic splines which are linear outside of the boundary knots (Perperoglou et al. 2019).

- Therefore, to evaluate whether the negative binomial conditional distribution is needed (opposed to a Poisson/quasi-Poisson conditional distribution with the same model of process mean), inspection of mean-variance relationships using a diagnostic plot is possible (Ver Hoef and Boveng 2007)

- This procedure is implemented via the NBPSeq R package (https://CRAN.R-project.org/package=NBPSeq) and from Di et al. (2011).

- From a modern theoretical ecology perspective, investigating beyond the first moment of a process has also been identified as important: ecological experiments are typically geared towards assessing the impacts of the mean strength of causal processes, however the variance about mean effects have been mostly ignored as a driver in biological assemblages, but may be as important as the mean (Benedetti-Cecchi 2003).

-# Discussion

-Deep thought: Consider the relationship between dispersion in a moving window sense like we are here, and autocorrelation.
-Note that some kinds of time dependence in the rate can cause autocorrelation, as can contagion (if it occurs outside of set periods), and heterogeneity (if an omitted variable is correlated in time) (Barron 1992).
-Also, demographic structure (e.g., age structure) has the potential to affect temporal autocorrelation in transmission rate - the effects of age structure can be captured by a model that includes an infection rate that varies over time (Earn et al. 1998).

-Deep thought: does a big city with more hospitals, effecitively dividing up into a collection of small towns?, experience a benefit of better (reduced) variance-mean relationships? especially during periods of peak incidence?